 How Does DHT Relate To Hair Loss?

 DHT, or dihydrotestosterone, is a hormone responsible for developing androgenic characteristics in men (4).
-DHT helps in the development of traits like deep voice and body hair.
+DHT helps in the development of traits like deep voice, body hair, and increased muscle mass and bone strength.

-Increased levels of DHT in the body may cause hair loss.
+Increased levels of DHT in the body may cause hair loss if you have a genetic tendency towards baldness.
 The excess DHT in the body can freely flow through your bloodstream and link to the receptors in the scalp.
 Excess levels of DHT may lead to the miniaturization of the hair follicles and lead to hair loss.
 DHT imbalance in men could also cause androgenic alopecia (5)

 Does The Hair Grow Back?

 Regular intake of creatine may cause an imbalance of DHT in the body (3).
-The hair that does grow back is more likely to be thin, brittle, and prone to breakage.
+Hair, once lost, may not grow back without a proper hair regrowth treatment.

 Though studies are limited, creatine seems to indirectly cause hair loss.
+The hair loss is especially pronounced in those sensitive to DHT and have a genetic tendency towards hair loss.
 But how can you prevent the same?

 Regular creatine intake, as we saw, could lead to DHT imbalance.
 This can cause the hair to become weak and prone to breakage.
 The best way to prevent this is by reducing your creatine intake.